Some interesting articles about Steadicams

 Of course not all Steadicam shots are big feature film set pieces.

-Steadicam is used day to day on many productions where it is less visible.
+Steadicam is used day to day on many productions where it is less

 It is not the function of the Steadicam to appear 'flashy' (although